Zenika/trainingclazz-k8s/tp/tp3-service-and-gateway-en.md

 ```
 What do you observe ?

-## Request the whomai-svc service from within the gateway pod
+## Request the whoami-svc service from within the gateway pod

 Create a gateway.yml file with the following content:
 ```yaml